 When you contact our clinic, our clinic coordinator can answer any questions and will determine which associate would be right for you and your partner based on your needs.

-How long does Couple Therapy take?
+How long does Couples Therapy take?

 The length of time a couple will seek counseling varies depending on the goals, the type of issue and the severity of the relationship issue.
 Each partner’s personality plays a role in determining length of therapy, as well as their commitment to participating in each session.
 We can provide an assessment to advise how long we think therapy will last.
 The first few appointments are used as a consultation to understand you, the problem, your respective histories, and answer your questions about the process.